thebitmill/spysass/README.md

 at the end of which the `register-module()` function is called.
 If the module has already been loaded, `load-module()` returns false and nothing is done.

+There are currently 4 types of module files:

+1. Functions
+2. Mixins
+3. Components
+4. Themes

 ### Module Definition

 ```